How Two People Can Disagree and Both Be Right At the Same Time

 These values, needs and desires become filters that they experience work and their projects through.
 The folks who are building the stuff, meanwhile, don’t seem to “get it.” (“Can’t they see it’s broad like a barn door?”)

-Meanwhile, the folks they’re managing – the ones who are building stuff - are focused on making wonderful, mind-blowing, incredible stuff, even if it takes a different set and costs a little more.
+Meanwhile, the folks they’re managing – the ones who are building stuff - are focused on making wonderful, mind-blowing, incredible stuff, even if it takes a little longer and costs a little more.

 They have a different set of values, needs and desires.
 They want to make great stuff, no matter how much time or money it takes. (“Can’t they see it’s round like a pillar?”)